apache/doris-website/versioned_docs/version-2.1/query-acceleration/optimization-technology-principle/statistics.md

 ## Collection of Statistics

-Starting from the current version, Doris collects statistics at the column level for each table.
+Doris enables the automatic sampling collection of internal tables by default.
+Therefore, in most cases, users don't need to pay attention to the collection of statistical information.
+Doris collects statistics at the column level for each table.
 The information collected includes:

 | Info of Statistics | Description                              |
 | ------------------ | ---------------------------------------- |